ryangomberg/ryangomberg/README.md

 ## Goals and Plans

 Since the completion of my Bachelor's Degree at UC Irvine, I would like to acquire at experience in the industry (ideally related to data analysis/ML/finance/actuary), whether it be through internships or jobs.
 In the meantime, I would like to take on other projects for personal interest, namely related to machine learning practices, understanding databases, and learning visualization tools.
-I recently passed SOA exams P and FM and will be taking SRM in May!

-A brief (and ideal) timeline can be summarized by the following roadmap:
-- Fall 2025 - Summer 2026: Take SOA Exams; work at an internship program and/or entry-level job OR work on self-motivated projects.
-- Fall 2026+: Continue working (if applicable) or start a Master's program at SDSU or UCSD.
-Participate in any university driven research in Applied Mathematics.

-By taking SOA Exams, I would be better prepared to assume an Acturial or Data Analyst/Scientist position, which will be supported by my skills in programming (Excel/Python/R).

-More broadly, I wish to develop a well-rounded foundation in both analytic and technical skills while opening myself to as many opportunities as possible--without stretching myself too thin.

 #### Technical Skills: R, Python, Excel, Access, LaTeX, MATLAB